 And of course, the utility cart pictured above.

 Okay, looking back on it, that warehouse trip may have been the most fertile hunting ground for project material we’ve ever encountered!

-Anyway, back to the utility cart.
+Anyway, back to the Cart of Darkness.
 I don’t know what Handan had in mind when we bought the thing way back when, but after our deck was completed last fall, she hit upon the idea of an industrial-style outdoor bar cart.

 And she thought the technicolor nightmare that stood between us was the perfect candidate for the job.